brajeshwar/brajeshwar.github.io/_posts/2012/2012-03-31-looking-to-god-for-uber-secure-internet-passwords.md

----
-layout: post
-title: Looking to God for Uber-Secure Internet Passwords?
+# Looking to God for Uber-Secure Internet Passwords?
----

 While "God" itself is one of the least-secure passwords, men of the cloth have come up with some of the most secure passwords on the internet today -- by choosing <a href="http://venturebeat.com/2012/03/30/bible-secure-passwords/">Bible-based passwords</a>.